The Start of the Beginning, It's About Time, And Just Like That... Or Something

 As I write this, I'm still technically living out of a suitcase at the age of 32.
 More on that later.

-Despite everything though, I can safely say that the decision to quit my 'corporate' job and grasp an opportunity to travel as far and wide as I could was the best one I ever made.
+Despite everything though, I can safely say that the decision to quit my 'corporate' job and grasp an opportunity to travel as far and wide as I could, was one of the best ones I ever made.

-All this to mean, it's about time I did start contributing my creative outlet to those who want to read it, and maybe start encouraging you to globetrot, write about your life, or just trust in destiny too.
+All this to mean, it's about time I did start nurturing my creative outlet, and contributing to those who want to read it... and maybe start encouraging you to globetrot, write about your life, or simply just trust in destiny too.

 Here's to carving our own pathways,